Way Of Way 472

 To those who are not oblivious they are dreaming, it’s a wonderful dream.

-The senses connect us to reality and the mind separates us from reality.
+The senses connect us to reality and the mind disconnects us from reality.

 Koan 139